akash17mittal/personal-website/content/project/branular/index.md

 title: Branular
 subtitle: An interactive brain study tool
 date: 2016-12-31T01:17:03.903Z
-summary: "**Branular** helps explore the different parts of the brain interactively."
+summary: "**Branular** is a windows application built in Unity 3D that helps explore the different parts of the brain interactively."
 draft: false
 featured: false
 tags: